ashish-patil89/godating_task/README.md

 ## Notes

-I have added extra delay to see changes in UI in line number 88 of (`ProductRepository`) for loading data from cache
+1: I have added extra delay to see changes in UI in line number 88 of (`ProductRepository`) for loading data from cache
+2: Added an error IconButton in UI to show force error message and show local cache data.(`ProductCubit`) is handling state changes for this already.